Ostium of celiac artery

 Scroll down for more questions.

 1. Orient the organ block.
-Decide where superior, inferior, right later and left lateral are and if you are viewing from anterior or posterior.
+Decide where superior, inferior, right lateral and left lateral are, and if you are viewing from anterior or posterior.

 2. For most of the video, the orientation is viewed as though from the “side of the patient.”
 Superior switches form right to left as the physician works from one side or the other.
-Decide when the left edge is superior or the right edge is superior.
-[Jump to interactive video] Add and “S” by the edge that is superior anytime the orientation changes.
+Keep track of when the left edge is the superior and when the right edge is superior.

 3. Is the aorta being opened up from inferior or superior?